microsoft/ray-on-aml/README.md

 ```

 For use in an Azure ML job, include ray_on_aml as a pip dependency and inside your script, do this to get ray
-Remember to specify distributed_job_config=PyTorchConfiguration(node_count=maxnode) in your AML job's ScriptRunConfig so that ray-on-aml can work correctly.
+Remember to use RunConfiguration(communicator='OpenMpi') in your AML job's ScriptRunConfig so that ray-on-aml can work correctly.

 ```python